petaverse-cloud/pv-docs-site/docs/petority/features/live-tracking.md

     Whether you're at home or away, you can have peace of mind knowing that you can track your pets and ensure their safety.
 + Customizable Settings:

-    Adjust tracking parameters based on your preferences and needs, such as the frequency of location updates.
+    Adjust tracking parameters based on your preferences and needs, such as the **frequency** of location updates.

 **Note:**

-> Make sure your device has a stable internet connection and access to GPS signals for accurate and reliable tracking.
+Make sure your device has a stable internet connection and access to GPS signals for accurate and reliable tracking.

 ### 2. Call Your Pet
 Petority offers an intelligent **Auto Recall** feature designed to make recalling and controlling your pets easier.

-No matter where you are, with a simple operation, you can establish a real-time voice connection with your pets to ensure their safe return.
+Wherever you are, with a simple operation, you can establish a real-time voice connection with your pets to ensure their safe return.

 ![recall](/img/map/Auto-Recall.jpg)